fragtrane/Payday-2-Mods/ECM Timer/README.md

 ## Known Issues

-- When an ECM is despawned (and thus is no longer active), the ECM timer still continues counting down normally.
-- When the police assault banner is active, the hostage panel is moved down and obscures the ECM timer.

-Due to the low likelihood of these occurrences during typical gameplay and the fact that these issues are not game-breaking, there are no plans to fix them at this time.
+When an ECM is despawned (and thus is no longer active), the ECM timer still continues counting down.
+Due to the low likelihood of this occurring during typical gameplay and the fact that this issue isn't game-breaking, there are no plans to change it at this time.

+When joining a game while an ECM is already active, the ECM timer will not be shown (but any new ECMs placed after joining will work fine).
+This cannot be fixed because the game does not sync the remaining ECM time to clients who drop in.

 ## Installation [BLT]

 This mod requires [SuperBLT](https://superblt.znix.xyz) for automatic updates.

 This is a BLT mod.
-Download [`ECM_Timer_v2.0.zip`](https://github.com/fragtrane/Payday-2-Mods/raw/master/ECM%20Timer/ECM_Timer_v2.0.zip) and extract the entire contents to your `mods` folder.
+Download [`ECM_Timer_v3.0.zip`](https://github.com/fragtrane/Payday-2-Mods/raw/master/ECM%20Timer/ECM_Timer_v3.0.zip) and extract the entire contents to your `mods` folder.

 The location of the `mods` folder depends on where you installed the game; typically it can be found here: